 In this exercise, we will move the robot through the pick motion while avoiding obstacles in the environment.
-This is to be accomplished by planning for each pose and closing or opening the vacuum gripper when appropriate.
-Also, it will be demonstrated how to create a motion plan that MoveIt! can understand and solve.
+This will be accomplished by planning for each pose and closing or opening the vacuum gripper when apropriate.
+Also, we will demonstrate how to create a motion plan that MoveIt! can understand and solve.

-- In the main program, locate the function call to application.pickup_box(). - Go to the source file of that function by clicking in any part of the function and pressing "F2". - Remove the first line containing the following ROS ERROR STREAM ... so that the program runs.
+- In the main program, locate the function call to application.pickup_box(). - Go to the source file of that function by clicking in any part of the function and pressing F2 in QtCreator. - Remove the first line containing the following ROS_ERROR_STREAM ... so that the program runs.

 • Find every line that begins with the comment Fill Code: and read the description.
-Then, replace every instance of the comment ENTER CODE HERE with the appropriate line of code
+Then, replace every instance of the comment ENTER CODE HERE with the appropriate line of code.

 '''

 / Fill Code:

 .

 .

 .

 .

-//
+.

+.

-/ ======= ENTER CODE HERE ====== /
+// ======= ENTER CODE HERE ======= /

 '''